primelib/primecodegen/README.md

 |----------------------------------------------------------------------------------------------|------------------------------------------------------------------|
 | `primecodegen openapi-generate -i openapi.yaml -g go -t client -o /out`                      | run code generation with generator `go` and template `client`    |

+Environment Variables:

+- `PRIMECODEGEN_DEBUG_SPEC` - if set, the final OpenAPI specification is written to stdout.
+- `PRIMECODEGEN_DEBUG_TEMPLATEDATA` - if set, the template data passed to the code generator is written to stdout.

 ## OpenAPI Template Data

 The `openapi-generate-template` command can be used to pre-process the openapi spec and pass the resulting template data to an external code generator.